XaVIopensource/XaVIopensource/XaVI_concepts.md

 This would mean the same compiler could be used for a _variety_ of hardware implementations, ranging from a 'quark processor' (very small area but very poor code density) to an 'ion processor' that might bundle _many_ quarks into a single instruction over _many_ processor cycles (such as ARM's 'load/store multiple').
 The hardware could be customized to get the best combination of code density, power and area that was possible.

-The compiler writer nees to think in terms of hadrons even though the compiler outputs quarks.
+The compiler writer needs to think in terms of hadrons even though the compiler outputs quarks.
 They need to have the structure of the `Datapath` unit in mind in order to generate quark streams that could compressed as efficiently as possible.
 For example, if the `SU` comes before the `AU` in the datapath then it would be possible to do 'a + (b<<1)' in one cycle.
 But if it comes afterwards then it must take 2.
 The `Datapath` hardware engineer needs to determine that possible ordering of quarks.

 The downstream tool to bundle quarks together into ions is the 'gluer' which sits before the linker.
 It will produce application-specific instructions that get stored in memory.
 Within the hardware, the `Fetch` unit decodes the instructions into hadrons - the symmetrical opposite of the gluer.
 The `Datapath` unit then executes the quarks.